Header Image

 4.27.
 Stress benefits of sleep problems

-The stress benefit of sleep problems could lie in the promotion of rumination (or be its consequence), the stress benefit of which is the intensive confrontation with the stressor and the search for ways out and solutions.
-As stress is not designed as a long-term solution strategy, the aspect that reduced recovery impairs the ability to find solutions is less relevant.
-Poorer sleep could also make it easier to wake up when danger approaches.
+The stress benefit of sleep problems could lie in (or be the consequence of) the promotion of rumination, the stress benefit of which is the intensive confrontation with the stressor and the search for ways out and solutions.
+As stress is not conceived as a long-term solution strategy, the aspect that reduced recovery impairs the ability to find solutions is less relevant.
+Poorer sleep could also make it easier to wake up when danger is approaching.

 5. Stress symptoms that are not typical ADHD symptoms